salu133445/mmt/index.md

 </div>

-> __Note__: All the samples are generated in single pass through the model using a sequence legnth of 1024.
+> __Note__: All the samples are generated in single pass through the model using a sequence length of 1024.
 Thus, the generated music is usually shorter for a more complex ensemble than a simple ensemble.

 ---